aramis-lab/clinicadl/docs/user_guide/data/bids.rst

 .. code-block:: python

     >>> len(dataset)
     50  # one sample per line of metadata.tsv
     >>> dataset[0]
     Sample(Keys: ('file_type', 'image_path', 'sample_type', 'sample_position', 'image', 'participant', 'session'); images: 1)
     >>> dataset[0].participant, dataset[0].session
     ('sub-001', 'ses-M000')

-A few arguments shape what a ``BidsDataset`` contains:
+A few arguments shape what a ``BidsDataset`` contains and will output:

 ``data``
     A :py:class:`pandas.DataFrame` (or a path to a TSV file) listing the